ThebaultLouis/minecraft_server_terraform/README.md

 # Minecraft Server x Terraform x Digital Ocean x AWS S3

-If it is your first time using terraform, digital ocean or AWS, I would recommand you to follow the Setup section steps before the Usage section steps.
+If it is your first time using terraform or digital ocean, I would recommand you to follow the Setup section steps before the Usage section steps.

 # Configuration
 - Configure your server in *init_world/server.properties*